DistributedWeb/credits-and-attributes/README.md

 # DWeb License Agreement
-Distributed Web  is a collection of thousands of computer programs and documents created by a range of individuals, teams and companies.
+Distributed Web (the "dWeb") is a collection of thousands of computer programs and documents created by a range of individuals, teams and companies.
 Each of these programs may come under a different licence.
 This licence policy describes the process that we follow in determining which software will be included by default DWeb-based software.
 <br/><br/>
 Copyright licensing and trademarks are two different areas of law, and we consider them separately in DWeb-based software.
 The following policy applies only to copyright licences.
 We evaluate trademarks on a case-by-case basis.
 <br/><br/>